 16.1.
-Each existing and new staff position shall be allocated to a grade in accordance with the following 1.
+Each existing and new staff position shall be allocated to a grade in accordance with the following1.

-Grade 1 A person employed to assist other workers within a defined area and who is under the Litrade I Δ nerson employed to assist other workers within a defined area and who is linder the TOTAUC I TA Delson embloyed to assist outer workers within a defined area and who is under the immediate and direct supervision of another employee in relation to all aspects of their employment.
-Characteristics Works under close direction and undertakes routine activities which require application of basic skills and techniques.
+Grade 1 A person employed to assist other workers within a defined area and who is under the immediate and direct supervision of another employee in relation to all aspects of their employment.
+Characteristics of the Grade: Works under close direction and undertakes routine activities which require the practical application of basic skills and techniques.
 General features of work consist of performing clearly defined activities with outcomes being readily attainable.
 Instruction, assistance and appropriate training will be readily available at the workplace Responsibilities A position at this grade may include some of the following responsibilities or others of a similar value: Straightforward tasks where procedures are clearly established.
 May include operation of office equipment and routine office duties.
-Skills, Knowledge No formal qualifications required; basic knowledge of work practices of relevant work and experience area; basic numeracy, written and verbal communication skills.
-Level of under direct supervision of another employee (except for cleaner) Supervision Supervision of None others Occupational equivalent Casuals employed for simple clerical tasks, cleaner
+Skills, Knowledge and experience No formal qualifications required; basic knowledge of work practices of relevant work area; basic numeracy, written and verbal communication skills.
+Level of Supervision under direct supervision of another employee (except for cleaner) Supervision of others None Occupational equivalent Casuals employed for simple clerical tasks, cleaner